siwest/usaspend/README.md

   * The Boeing Company
   * McKesson Corporation
   * Northrop Grumman
+  * SAIC
 * What companies have the highest self-reported annual revenue?
+  * Sierra Nevada Corporation
+  * Xerox Corporation
+  * Geological & Econ
+  * D & L Waste Equipment
+  * Apple Inc.
+  * Metal-Flex Welded
+  * Verizon
+  * DRS
+  * BAE Systms
 * What companies have the highest executive compensation?
+  * Schafer Aerospace
+  * Schafer Corporation
+  * Research Analysis Corporation
+  * ASE Direct
-* What companies have the highest executive payout as a percentage of total revenue?
+* What companies have the highest executive payout as a percentage of total revenue? ** Varies by filter, answers given below are with no filter
+  * The Mil Corporation
+  * Alvarex & Associates
+  * Wood Construction
+  * General Dynamics
 * What companies have the highest executive payout as a percentage of sum of dollars obligated?
+  * Countertrade
+  * Lawrence Livermore
+  * Goodrich Corporation
+  * CSI Aviation
+  * Wildflower International
+  * Siemens

 For the purposes of this project, this analysis is limited to FY 2015 data only,  8.71 GB, which I partition into Parquet format.